Reconstructive Breast Surgery On the Rise, but Influenced By Location

 For some women, treatment of breast cancer involves a single or double mastectomy (removal of one or both breasts).
 In order to restore the appearance of a breast, women may choose to undergo breast reconstruction after their mastectomy.
-Research suggests that immediate breast reconstruction can improve psychological wellbeing.
+Matthew Galumbeck, MD a plastic surgeon suggests that immediate breast reconstruction can improve psychological wellbeing.

 Breast reconstruction surgery has become increasingly refined and can be successfully accomplished in almost all women treated with mastectomy.
 The goal of breast reconstruction surgery is to create a breast that matches the opposite breast.
 This can be accomplished by using a breast implant alone, by actually reconstructing the breast with the patient’s own tissue, or by utilizing a combination of these two techniques.

 Breast reconstruction can provide important psychosocial benefits, but there are concerns about women’s access to the procedure.
 The Women’s Health and Cancer Rights Act of 1998 requires health insurers who offer mastectomy coverage to also provide for all stages of breast reconstruction.
 Since the law was passed, there has been little data regarding the rates of breast reconstruction.

 To examine the rates of reconstruction, researchers analyzed data from 20,560 women who underwent mastectomy for breast cancer from 1998 to 2007.
 The average age of the patients was 51.
 The rate of reconstructive breast surgery increased from 46 percent in 1998 to 63 percent in 2007.
 There was an increased use of implants and decreased use of autologous techniques over time.